 The flooring for a residential house has many methods depending upon the need and budget.
-The concrete flooring, stone flooring, wooden flooring, etc., are used.
+Concrete flooring, stone flooring, wooden flooring, etc., are used.
 Ceramic tiles are set in the walls to improve the aesthetics of the house.

 5) Gypsum / POP/Putty Finish Work

-The interior beautification of slab and walls uses gypsum or plaster of Paris.
+The interior beautification of slabs and walls uses gypsum or plaster of Paris.
 The thickness of gypsum/POP work varies from 12-25 mm.

 6) Utilities & Other External Works

 The connection of interior fittings for plumbing, electrification, and sewage comes under the utilities.
-Some external works like the garden, porch, driveway, pathway improve the house aesthetics from outside.
+Some external works like the garden, porch, driveway, and pathway improve the house’s aesthetics from the outside.
 Boundary and gate work protects the outside intrusion.